tjungND/caoe-cerberus-query/docs/README.md

 ### Domain Extension Polynomial (DEP) parameters

-To handle senders' sets of different sizes DEP parameters needs to be tuned such that we have the minimum computation required for PSMT.
-There are three parameters namely, `L`, `R` and `n`.
-These parameters need to satisfy the following property: `L^n * R ` must be greater than or equal to the senders' set size (i.e., the size of all the sender's set combined).
-More information in choosing these parameters can be found at [Link to the paper](link to the paper).
+To handle senders' sets of different sizes, DEP parameters need to be tuned such that we have the minimum computation required for PSMT.
+There are three parameters namely, `L`, `R`, and `n`.
+These parameters need to satisfy the following property: `L^n * R ` must be greater than or equal to the senders' set size (i.e., the size of all the sender's sets combined).
+More information on choosing these parameters can be found at [Link to the paper](link to the paper).

 ## Building PSMT

-To simply use the PMST library, we recommend to build and install PSMT with [vcpkg](https://github.com/microsoft/vcpkg).
 To use the example command-line interface or run tests, follow the guide below to build and [install PSMT manually](#building-and-installing-psmt-manually).

 ### Requirements